 This process is a move away from traditional network architecture, in which individual network devices make traffic decisions based on their configured routing tables.
-SDN has had a role in networking for a decade now, and its evolution and roles have continued to evolve.
+SDN has played a role in networking for a decade now and has influenced many innovations in networking.

-The application layer, not surprisingly, contains the typical network applications or functions organizations use.
+The application layer contains the typical network applications or functions organizations use.
 This can include intrusion detection systems, load balancing or firewalls.
 Where a traditional network would use a specialized appliance, such as a firewall or load balancer, a software-defined network replaces the appliance with an application that uses a controller to manage data plane behavior.

 There is currently no formal standard for the controller's northbound API to match OpenFlow as a general southbound interface.
 It is likely the OpenDaylight controller's northbound API may emerge as a de facto standard over time, given its broad vendor support.

-In a classic SDN scenario, a packet arrives at a network switch, and rules built into the switch's proprietary firmware tell the switch where to forward the packet.
+In a classic SDN scenario, a packet arrives at a network switch.
+Rules built into the switch's proprietary firmware tell the switch where to forward the packet.
 These packet-handling rules are sent to the switch from the centralized controller.

-The switch -- also known as a data plane device -- queries the controller for guidance as needed, and it provides the controller with information about the traffic it handles.
-The switch sends every packet going to the same destination along the same path and treats all the packets the exact same way.
+The switch -- also known as a data plane device -- queries the controller for guidance as needed and provides the controller with information about the traffic it handles.
+The switch sends every packet going to the same destination along the same path and treats all the packets the same way.

 Software-defined networking uses an operation mode that is sometimes called adaptive or dynamic, in which a switch issues a route request to a controller for a packet that does not have a specific route.
 This process is separate from adaptive routing, which issues route requests through routers and algorithms based on the network topology, not through a controller.